csci104/site/homework/hw3/programming/index.md

 Files to push:

 - `doublet.cpp`, `MinHeap.h`
-- Your `Makefile`, make sure it will create a `doublet` exe file in the hw3 direcotry (same as where Makefile should be) and not in a sub-directory like BIN_DIR.
-This does not mean to include the exe file in your submission.
-Failure to have this exe correctly setup in your Makefile as instructed will result in a 10 point penalty.
+- Your `Makefile`, make sure it will create a `doublet` exe file in the hw3 direcotry (same as where Makefile should be).
+You shouldn't need to worry about this unless you modified your `Makefile`.
 - If you have files you don't want to push (like garbage .o files), you can edit the `.gitignore` file and push that instead.

 Ensure you add/commit/push all your source code files to your `pa3-username` repository.